Better Together: Meet the Environmental Leaders Committed to Sustainability Innovation in the Beverage SectorAugust 29, 2019 | BIER

 The Coca-Cola Company is another founding member lending environmental expertise across all BIER working groups.

 Among BIER representatives is Paul Bowen, Director of Wastewater, Environment & Sustainability (and one of the founding idea-originators behind BIER).
-Paul is incredibly well-known in the field for his water stewardship advocacy and work, and he brings his unique interest and technical expertise in wastewater, innovative technologies and more to his participation on the BIER Steering Committee, as well as the Water and Technology working groups.
+Paul is incredibly well-known in the field for his water stewardship advocacy and work, and he brings his unique interest and technical expertise in wastewater, innovative technologies and more to his participation on the BIER Steering Committee, as well as the Benchmarking, Water, and Technology working groups.
+A newer face to BIER, his colleague Laurie Gilmore, Water Technology Quality Manager, also serves as a company representative on the BIER Steering Committee.

-Other company experts include: Geert Huysmans, Global Sustainability Manager, Climate Protection; Jamal Booker, Reporting Manager, Business Integration; Shagonda Green, Senior Governance Manager, Business Integration; Serena Levy, Stakeholder Engagement Leader; and Mauricio Chavarria, Senior Manager of Global Corporate Communications.
+Other company experts include: Geert Huysmans, Global Sustainability Manager, Climate Protection; Jamal Booker, Director of Customer Communications; Shagonda Green, Senior Governance Manager, Business Integration; Deniz Dogan Billur, Environment, Health and Safety Manager; and Serena Levy, Stakeholder Engagement Leader.

 Antea Group’s team has facilitated the Beverage Industry Environmental Roundtable’s work since BIER’s inception in 2006.